How to set MTU size

-To know if the MTU size has been exceeded Wireshark or tcpdump can be used.
+To know if the MTU size has been exceeded, Wireshark or tcpdump can be used.
 Below is an example from Wireshark.

-:::Note: The UDP length error shows it is exceeding the Length.
+In this example, the UDP length error shows it is exceeding the Length.

 ifconfig | grep mtu